 Tomorrow’s Great Pageant was a socially charged participatory project initiated by Post Workers Theatre and supported by Ray Filar, Emma Frankland and Claudia Jeffries.
 Together, over a period of three months they worked with members of the community to write and produce a new play that addresses issues around suffrage and gender for the 21st century.
 The project launched during LGBTQ+ month at The Place, Bedford and seeks to give voice to new and emerging ideas on positions of gender.

-The original play, written by the dramatist and actor Ciceley Hamilton in 1909, was a popular allegorical work of political agitation, which featured the embodiment of ‘Justice’, ‘Woman’ and ‘Prejudice’.
-The play served, in part, to recover knowledge of great women of the past, with a cast of 45 historic women, and to promote a feminist perspective on emancipation.
-Over one hundred years later the struggle for gender equality continues and to revisit the structure and values of A Pageant of Great Women, will offer a new platform for collective understanding, awareness and celebration.
+Post Workers Theatre was inspired by the suffrage play A Pageant of Great Women written, produced and directed by the dramatist and actor Ciceley Hamilton in 1909.
+It was a popular allegorical work of political agitation, which featured the embodiment of ‘Justice’, ‘Woman’ and ‘Prejudice’.
+The play served, in part, to recover knowledge of great women of the past, with a cast of forty five historic women, and to promote a feminist perspective on emancipation.
+The play became internationally renowned within the women’s movement and proved successful on wider populist stages, touring for three years between 1910-1913.

 Illustration: Ilyanna Kerr

 The project was supported using public funding by the National Lottery through Arts Council England, and by Bedford Creative Arts and The Place Theatre, Bedford.